Levizar/CodeWar/readme.md

 ## My profil :

 Here is my actual level on codewars.

 [![Levizar codewars](https://www.codewars.com/users/Levizar/badges/large)](https://www.codewars.com/users/Levizar)

-You can access my profil and check the katas I have done or check my solutions in this repository.
+You can access my profile and check the katas I have done on codewars by clicking on the banner above or just check my solutions in this repository.